What is a protection class?

 Ex ic | Zone 2 | Only safe in normal operation | Building automation, simple monitoring systems |

-Here, the device is installed in a pressure-resistant housing that withstands an internal explosion and prevents the explosion from escaping to the outside.
+Here, the device is installed in a pressure-resistant housing that can withstand an internal explosion and prevents the explosion from escaping to the outside.

 - Typical application: Motors, switches, lights - but also IT components such as access points